annguyen9461/annguyen9461.github.io/_projects/quad.md

       I used YOLOv11 from Ultralytics, trained with a [bowling pin dataset](https://universe.roboflow.com/lsc-kik8c/bowling-pin-detection) to improve robustness.
 Since the model does not perform as well on blue bowling pins, I added a second red bowling pin to help the robot correctly transform when it is facing the center between the pins.

+      **AUTONOMOUS BOWLING SEQUENCE**

+      - The robot begins turning while simultaneously scanning for bowling pins.
+      - There is a 7-second pause between turns.
+      - If the robot detects at least two pins continuously for 3 seconds, it transitions to rolling mode.
+      - Once in rolling mode, it reads IMU data to determine tilt angles around the X-axis before rolling forward.

   - section_layout: 1col
     images:
       - caption: Using YOLO to Detect and Count Bowling Pins